virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine target containers for the action execution (at least one of these parameters is required)
 - `path` - container path where a file is to be appended
-- `body` - content saved to the file
+- `body` - content saved to a file

 ### replaceInFile